 Since the listing of ICURY on Nocks, a new phase has started for Icecat’s cryptocurrency.
-The ICY airdrop to NCKS tokenholders took care of sufficient supply among Nock’s active traders, and has been effective as since the start of the trade at November 5, no day has passed without trade.
+The ICY airdrop to NCKS tokenholders took care of sufficient supply among Nock’s active traders and has been effective since the start of the trade on November 5, no day has passed without trade.
 The trade of the ICY against the EUR also adds a fiat dimension to the ICURY ecosystem, which is only logical for a euro business.
 Before, the ICURY was only tradable against mainstream cryptos.
-The highest daily volume on Nocks is thusfar 168 euro, not a lot but also not unreasonable given the limited total liquidity of this crypto exchange, where BTC-EUR is naturally the most important trading pair.
+The highest daily volume on Nocks is thus far 168 euros, not a lot but also not unreasonable given the limited total liquidity of this crypto exchange, where BTC-EUR is naturally the most important trading pair.

 Another observation is that liquidity on one exchange, helps liquidity on another exchange.
 Since trade commenced on Nocks, also the ICY-BTC market on Txbit became more liquid.
 To some level that is explained by arbitration: tokens were cheaper on Txbit than on Nocks, and some traders seem to have taken advantage of that.
 But, it is probably also a matter of perception: the ICURY proved itself as a liquid token, and thus some more crypto traders start to pay attention.